skedwards88/ShortStories/content/t3_a7gn1w.md

 date_utc: 1545199758.0
 edited: true
 permalink: https://www.reddit.com/r/WritingPrompts/comments/a7gn1w/wp_every_time_you_are_in_danger_no_matter_where/
+categories:
   Humor: false
   Fantasy: false
   Horror: false
   Magical Realism: true
   Poetry: false
   SciFi: true
+  Micro:  false
 ---
 "You really don't want to do this."